 - Portable electric garage heaters can stand on the ground or a table, and you can maneuver them wherever and however you want to get the best heat for the room.
 These heaters don’t require much installation or setup and generally need only an available outlet to begin working right out of the box.
 These heaters take up floor and table space, and their cord can be a tripping hazard.

 - Mounted electric garage heaters can be wall-mounted or ceiling-mounted.
 They can also be hardwired into the building’s electrical system for a more powerful heat output, or they may be plugged into a regular power outlet, which is a style of mounted heater that is easier to install than the hardwired type.
-Mounted heaters are a great option if you are looking for a semi-permanent heater that you will have to set up only once.
+Mounted heaters are a great option if you are looking for a semipermanent heater that you will have to set up only once.
 However, if you don’t have a large garage or workshop, these bigger units may be too powerful for a small space.

 If you want an electric garage heater that can monitor the ambient temperature of the room and turn on when the temperature is too low and off when the temperature is too high, then you need a heater with a built-in adjustable thermostat.
 This feature allows you to choose your ideal temperature for the garage, and the heater will automatically begin heating until the ambient air in the room reaches that temperature.
-This function is ideal in colder climates that may need 24-hour heating because the auto-on and auto-off features will keep your garage at the right temperature without wasting unnecessary energy.
+It’s an ideal function in colder climates that may need 24-hour heating because the auto-on and auto-off features will keep your garage at the right temperature without wasting unnecessary energy.

 Any heating or cooling appliance will require some maintenance to continue working effectively over the years, and an electric garage heater is no different.
 Lightweight heaters are less expensive than more durable units, but they won’t last as long.
-So if you don’t mind replacing a heater every couple of years, you can get sufficient heat without having to do much maintenance.
+If you don’t mind replacing a heater every couple of years, you can get sufficient heat without having to do much maintenance.

 - Cool-touch features are primarily used for wall-mounted and portable garage heaters because they are often set up or installed in locations where passing children or adults can come into contact with the sides of the heater.
-Heaters without this safety feature can give you a significant burn, but the cool-touch feature allows you to touch or grab the outside shell of the heater without injuring yourself.
+Heaters without this safety feature can cause a significant burn, but the cool-touch feature allows you to touch or grab the outside shell of the heater without injuring yourself.

 - Extended cords give you the ability to place the garage heater anywhere within reach of the outlet, expanding the available areas to set up and keep warm.